dfelinto/blender-manual/manual/render/camera/introduction.rst

    Camera Display panel

-- :guilabel:`Depth of Field` object
+Depth of Field Object
    When using :doc:`Depth of Field </render/camera/depth_of_field>`,
    the linked object will determine the focal point.
 Linking an object will deactivate the distance parameter.

-- :guilabel:`Distance`
+Distance
    Distance to the focal point.
 It is shown as a yellow cross on the camera line of sight.
    :guilabel:`Limits` must be enabled to see the cross.
    It is used in combination with the :doc:`Defocus Compositing Node </composite_nodes/types/filter#defocus>`.

 Display